Prakort/Star_Hotel/README.md

  1,This website allows guests to check in and select the room.
 After confirmation of the booking , guests can login and see the details of their account:

- -they can see their info
+ -They can see their info

- -update their info
+ -Update their info

- -check their booking
+ -Check their booking

- -cancel their booking only if it's 24 hours prior to the check in date and time
+ -Cancel their booking only if it's 24 hours prior to the check in date and time

  2, For staff , they can also login using login on the page:

- -they can see their account info
+ -They can see their account info

- -update their  account info
+ -Update their  account info

- -see all bookings and the status of the booking (N/A, confirmed,cancelled)
+ -See all bookings and the status of the booking (N/A, confirmed,cancelled)

- -see today check in booking
+ -See today check in booking

- -select one booking ID and add rooms to the booking ID depends on the number of the room
+ -Select one booking ID and add rooms to the booking ID depends on the number of the room

- -check out the rooms
+ -Check out the rooms

- -staff has permission to cancel the room by customer request only if it's 24 hours prior to the check in ( same with the guests' rule)
+ -Staff has permission to cancel the room by customer request only if it's 24 hours prior to the check in ( same with the guests' rule)

- -the last thing is the Data analysis: there are pie charts showing the data of the category room , booking.
+ -The last thing is the Data analysis: there are pie charts showing the data of the category room , booking.